Ketlen Souza

-Ketlen Souza (born August 18, 1995) is a Brazilian mixed martial artist (MMA) who currently competes in Invicta Fighting Championships in the flyweight division, where she is the current Invicta FC Flyweight Champion.
+Ketlen Gabriela Da Silva Souza (born 18 August 1995) is a Brazilian mixed martial artist who competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
+She previously competed in Invicta Fighting Championships where she is a former flyweight champion.

 Mixed martial arts career

 Early career

-Souza started her professional MMA career in 2016 and mainy fought in Brazil.
+Souza started her professional MMA career in 2016 and mainly fought in Brazil.
 She amassed a record of 11–3 prior to being signed by Invicta.

-In her last fight before Invicta, Souza defeated Gisele Moreira via unanimous decision for the SFT Women's Bantamweight Championship at SFT 28 on August 5, 2021.
+In her last fight before Invicta, Souza defeated Gisele Moreira via unanimous decision for the SFT Women's Bantamweight Championship at SFT 28 on 5 August 2021.

 Invicta Fighting Championships

 Souza was scheduled to challenge the reigning Invicta FC Flyweight Champion Karina Rodríguez at Invicta FC 46.
 However, Souza withdrew from the bout four days before the event and was replaced by Daiana Torquato.

 Souza made her Invicta debut on September 28, 2022, at Invicta FC 49 against Maiju Suotama.
 She won the fight via unanimous decision.

 Souza was booked to challenge Kristina Williams for the vacant Invicta FC Flyweight Championship at Invicta FC 51 on January 18, 2023.
 She won the fight via unanimous decision.